Brilliant Engineers. Adrenaline Seeking Designers. We’re the ultimate left brain/right brain company.

 Extreme Engineering wins very first IAAPA Expo Asia award for Best Exhibit on their Cloud Coaster roller coaster.

-Extreme Engineering offers over 12 new attractions for 2020.
+Extreme Engineering offers new attractions for 2021.

 Although 2021 will have some challenges ahead, it will also come with great opportunities.
 This year has already kicked off strong, as Extreme Engineering is apart of some major projects that will be disclosed soon, including debuting a brand new attraction for the amusement industry.
 Extreme Engineering has also partnered with other major manufacturers, providing ride vehicles for interactive attractions, gags for stunt shows, large screens and roller coaster components.